Hemanthpothu/Alphanso_task_/README.md

 Left side traversal starts by coloring nodes with alternating blue and red, ensuring the last node of the left view is the first node of the bottom view.

 # Coloring Bottom View:
-Leaf nodes (bottom view) are collected from left to right and colored alternately with blue and red.
+Leaf nodes (bottom view) are collected from left to right and colored alternately with Blue('B') and Red('R').

 # Coloring Right View:
-Finally, the right view is traversed, and nodes are colored alternately with blue and red, starting from the last node of the bottom view.
+Finally, the right view is traversed, and nodes are colored alternately with Blue('B') and Red('R')., starting from the last node of the bottom view.

 # Remaining Inner Nodes:
 All remaining internal nodes of the tree are left in their default green color.